digitalbricklayer/techteapotcom/src/content/posts/handy-hugo-website-test-scripts/index.md

 ## checklinks

 A script for validating all of the internal links in the website as well as images and the like.
-The script uses the `checklinks` tool to validate the links.
+The script uses the `linkchecker` tool to validate the links.

 {{< figure src="images/checklinks-output.png#center"
            alt="Output of checklinks command"
            link="images/checklinks-output.png"
            caption="Output of the checklinks.sh script" >}}

 The script first starts up the site using docker and a Hugo container.
-It then waits for the server to be ready and then starts the `checklinks` tool.
+It then waits for the server to be ready and then starts the `linkchecker` tool.
 The script is quite slow so I tend not to run it too often but it is invaluable to validate all of those pesky internal links.

 The script also shows how to check external links as well.